Join the Griffin's Guide HUNTING newsletter

 - Harvest, attempt to harvest, or possess any threatened or endangered species except as authorized by the DNR.
 For more information, see michigan.gov/fishing and click on Managing Michigan’s Fisheries.

 - Use multi-pointed hooks exceeding 3⁄8″ between point and shank and/or single-pointed hooks exceeding ½” between point and shank on all streams (including tributaries to the Great Lakes) from Aug.
 1 to May 31.

 - Use lures exceeding one ounce on all streams from Aug.
 1 to May 31 except when fishing in the Detroit R., St. Clair R., and St. Marys R.

 - Possess or sell a multi-pointed hook with a weight permanently attached.

-- Possess illegally taken fish or mutilated fish that cannot be measured or identified.
+- Possess illegally harvested fish or mutilated fish that cannot be measured or identified.

-- Possess more than the Michigan limit when fishing in Michigan waters even if holding licenses from more than one state or province.
+- Possess more than the Michigan daily possession limit when fishing in Michigan waters even if holding licenses from more than one state or province.

 - Commercially take, possess, or sell rusty crayfish (Orconectes rusticus) in Michigan.

 - Commercially take amphibians or reptiles in Michigan.